ncstate/wordpress-template/README.md

 Next you can **configure your site’s menus** in `Appearance->Menus`.
 First a menu must be created, and then it must be assigned to a theme location.
 Theme locations correlate the main menu (i.e. ‘Header’) and each top-level page.
 The Header location will display horizontally at the top of every page.

 ## Calendar
-The NC State theme is capable of pulling data from outside calendars and displaying it on your website.
+The NC State theme interfaces with the (NC State Events plugin)[https://github.ncsu.edu/ncstate-ucomm/ncstate-events] to pull in data from outside calendars and display it on your website.
 Public Google calendars and the University's ActiveData calendar are currently supported.

 Within `Events -> Settings` you can specify external calendars.